Felix Earle: Early life

 Earle grew up in a family that farmed from the 1970s until 1985.
 Life changed in his community when the University of New Mexico opened a satellite campus in Gallup, New Mexico.
 Because all the adults in his family began attending university after 1985, their farming activity and livestock tapered off, and eventually ended.
 However their fields, left fallow, remained associated with their family.
 His grandmother, Helen, safely stored some of the seed stock.
 It is on this property, belonging to his grandparents, that Earle began his own gardening and farming activities.

 Work

 Fashion design

 Earle began designing clothing in 1996 when he produced a line of traditional Navajo clothing.
 His fashion label is Earle Couture that produces custom designed clothing.
-He believes that fashion has an affect on "society's psychology."
+He believes that fashion has an effect on "society's psychology."
 His designs are often made from "rich, heavy, saturated fabrics such as lace, velvet, satins and brocades" and prefers natural fibers such as wool, silk and cotton.
 He does not mass-produce his work, the vast majority (90% of sales) are special ordered and custom made.
 Earle has also used his tailoring skills for community service.
 During the COVID-19 pandemic Earle joined with the Warrior Protectors, a group of fellow Native American fashion designers who sewed and distributed protective masks widely and uploaded tutorials on mask-making to the internet.